Kanchenjunga Trek

 • One fleece jacket

-• One or two pairs of base layers
+• Two pairs of base layers

 • Two pairs of gloves—one pair light fleece, the other waterproof/windproof